IBM/pixiedust-facebook-analysis/README.md

 and its `Files` tab.
 From there you can click
 `browse` and add a .csv file from your computer.

-> Note:  If you don't have your own replays, you can get our example by cloning this git repo.
+> Note:  If you don't have your own data, you can get our example by cloning this git repo.
 Look in the `data/example_input` directory.

 ![](doc/source/images/add_file.png)